1. The Vijayanagara Empire was founded in ___________.

 Explanation: Harihara II (1377–1404 CE) consolidated Vijayanagara rule in Karnataka.

-11. The first Vijayanagara ruler to introduce a large cavalry force was:
+11. The first Vijayanagara ruler to introduce a large cavalry force was___________.

 A) Harihara I